mackuba/MacBlip/README.markdown

 The ObjectiveBlip directory contains the backend code that handles the connection to Blip API.
-It's a separate subproject, available at [http://github.com/psionides/ObjectiveBlip](http://github.com/psionides/ObjectiveBlip), and you can use it to create your own Blip clients in ObjectiveC/Cocoa if you want.
+It's a separate subproject, available at [http://github.com/psionides/ObjectiveBlip](http://github.com/psionides/ObjectiveBlip), and you can use it to create your own Blip clients in ObjectiveC/Cocoa if you want (it's MIT-licensed).

 ## Features

-It compiles.
-And starts. :)
+You can log in and download the messages on the dashboard, and that's pretty much it.

 Currently it requires [MacRuby](http://macruby.org) 0.5 or later installed separately in the system.
-And probably Snow Leopard too.
+Oh, and Snow Leopard too.

 ## License

 Copyright by Jakub Suder <jakub.suder at gmail.com>.
 Licensed under GPL v3.
-Includes open source libraries BSJSONAdditions by Blake Seely and ASIHTTPRequest by Ben Copsey.
+Includes open source libraries by Blake Seely (BSJSONAdditions), Ben Copsey (ASIHTTPRequest), and Steven Degutis.